jenzy/nbody/NBody OpenCL/libs/freeglut/Readme.txt

 then please get in touch via http://www.transmissionzero.co.uk/contact/, providing as much detail as you can.
 Please don’t complain to the freeglut guys unless you’re sure it’s a freeglut bug, and have reproduced the issue after compiling freeglut from the latest SVN version—if that’s still the case, I’m sure they would appreciate a bug report or a patch.

 Changelog

+2015–07–22: Release 3.0.0-2.mp

+  • Modified the freeglut_std.h file so that it doesn’t try to link against the freeglutd.lib import library.

-2013–05–11: Release 2.8.1-1.mp
+2015–03–15: Release 3.0.0-1.mp

-  • First 2.8.1 MSVC release.
-I’ve built the package using Visual Studio 2012, and the only change I’ve made is to the DLL version resource—I’ve changed the description so that my MinGW and MSVC builds are distinguishable from each other (and other builds) using Windows Explorer.
+  • First 3.0.0 MSVC release.
+I’ve built the package using Visual Studio 2013, and the only change I’ve made is to the DLL version resource—I’ve changed the description so that my MinGW and MSVC builds are distinguishable from each other (and other builds) using Windows Explorer.

-Martin Payne
-2013–05–11
+Transmission Zero
+2015–07–22

 http://www.transmissionzero.co.uk/